 BDT will continue to develop partnerships with a wide range of stakeholders, including other United Nations agencies, and endeavour to mobilize resources from funding agencies, international financial institutions, ITU Member States and ITU-D Sector Members and other relevant partners.
 In executing projects, available local and regional expertise should be taken into account.

-DT will extend its reach towards potential Academia members and partners by proposing activities such as scientific and academic publications in partnership with Member States, Sector Members, Associates, and Academia, and other relevant stakeholders.
+BDT will extend its reach towards potential Academia members and partners by proposing activities such as scientific and academic publications in partnership with Member States, Sector Members, Associates, and Academia, and other relevant stakeholders.

+[USA ADD]Information on partnership activities, including those in which BTD plays a catalytic role, should continue to be updated on a dedicated page on the website, including summaries of projects that BDT has assisted parties in elaborating, and of resources generated an expended.
+This webpage should also include information on upcoming projects and on how interested parties may obtain additional information.

 Buenos Aires Action Plan